vanducng/datafold-docs/docs/os_diff/how_to_use/how_to_use_with_toml.md

   user = "your_username"
   password = "your_password"

-# DATA-DIFF RUN PARAMETERS
+# Open Source Data Diff RUN PARAMETERS
-# In this section, you can specify default run parameters that will be used by data-diff,
+# In this section, you can specify default run parameters that will be used by Open Source Data Diff,
 # as well as parameters for one or more named runs that you can use from the command line.

 # Specify the default run parameters